ncatlab/nlab-content/pages/5095.md

 * T. Jech _Set Theory_ The Third Millenium Edition, Revised and Expanded.
 Springer Monographs in Mathematics.
 Springer-Verlag, Berlin, Heidelberg (2003)

-* A. Kanamori, _The Higher Innite: Large Cardinals in Set Theory from Their Beginnings_ Perspectives in Mathematical Logic.
+* A. Kanamori, _The Higher Infinite: Large Cardinals in Set Theory from Their Beginnings_ Perspectives in Mathematical Logic.
 Springer-Verlag, Berlin, Heidelberg (1994)

 The relation to refelctive subcategories is discusssed in

 * Joan Bagaria, [[Carles Casacuberta]], Adrian Mathias, _Epireflections and supercompact cardinals_  Journal of Pure and Applied Algebra 213 (2009), 1208-1215 ([pdf](http://atlas.mat.ub.es/personals/casac/articles/bcm.pdf))
 {#BagariaCasacubertaMathias}

+category: foundational axiom

 [[!redirects supercompact cardinals]]